Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.ConfidentialLedger/README.md

 ## Troubleshooting

-Response values returned from Confidential Ledger client methods are `Response` objects, which contain information about the http response such as the http `Status` property and a `Headers` object containing more information about the failure.
+Response values returned from Azure confidential ledger client methods are `Response` objects, which contain information about the http response such as the http `Status` property and a `Headers` object containing more information about the failure.

 ### Setting up console logging